dispatchlabs/disgo/tools/README.md

 > `./tools newLocalCluster 5 eb0ecc73844b3a3bf8f35d23bb279cbd6b021ddc 100000000`

  - parameter 1 is the directive for creating a new local cluster
- - parameter 2 (optional if you are not specifying param 3 & 4) is for the number of delegates you want to have in your cluster (I typically use 4 or 5 for local)
+ - parameter 2 is for the number of delegates you want to have in your cluster (I typically use 4 or 5 for local)
  	- if you do not specify anything, a cluster with 4 delegates and
- - parameter 3 (optional) is the address for your Genesis Account.
+ - parameter 3 is the address for your Genesis Account.
 This will be used when generating the genesis account file that you can find in the disgo/config/genesis_account.json file
  - paramater 4 is the balance that you are initializing your cluster with.
 This value is immutable, so make sure you put enough in there to play around with.